pythonpete32/aragoncoop_governance/membership-onboarding.md

 ### 3. Current Members can then vote to mint a new MBR token for the contributor or not

+This vote can only happen on the Ethereum mainnet Aragon Cooperative DAO

 <br>

 ## Criteria